 Diagram 3: Chia, Ruighaver and Maynard’s eight cultural dimensions

 The first dimension, the basis of truth and rationality, is concerned with how employees view current security initiatives and policies.
 Questions in this dimension identify whether or not employees see their company and its procedures as secure.
 The second dimension is the nature of time and time horizon.
-Questions in this dimension determine whether long-term, short-term, or both long and short-term security goals are important.
+Questions in this dimension determine whether long-term, short-term or both long and short-term security goals are important.
 Motivation, the third dimension, addresses how employees are motivated to put security into practice.
 The fourth dimension is orientation and focus.
 This dimension is focused on whether the responsibility of creating security initiatives belongs to the business itself or the government.
 The fifth dimension is stability versus change, innovation, and personal growth.
 This dimension is centered on how much the culture embraces change.
 The sixth dimension is orientation to work, task, and coworkers, and is concerned with how responsible employees feel for security and the impact that security initiatives have on employees.
 The seventh dimension, isolation versus collaboration, deals with the amount of cooperation that exists between employees.
-The final dimension, control, coordination, and responsibility, addresses the alignment of security and organizational goals and the direction in which directives flow.
+The final dimension, control, coordination, and responsibility, address the alignment of security and organizational goals and the direction in which directives flow.

 Schein’s third level uncovers an organization’s shared tacit assumptions.
 It is here where culture is understood as a concrete assumption rather than as an abstract value.
 Shared tacit assumptions arise out of a history of success.
-The assumptions and values that bring about success are naturally attributed as successful components.
-This process forms the experiential knowledge that almost subconsciously governs decision making in the future.
+The assumptions and values that bring about success are naturally attributed to successful components.
+This process forms the experiential knowledge that almost subconsciously governs decision-making in the future.
 Experience shows the members of the organization that these methods produce successful results so the methods are perpetuated.
 The process of cultural development and cultural acclimation by new members is similar to the way children are socialized by the factors in their environment.
 In explanation of the concept, Schein argues that as a firm grows, leaders will attract others with similar values and beliefs.
 After each success, the present values become more internalized and accepted as the proper way to act.
 To discover these shared tacit assumptions, one must observe the organization’s history.
-This, Schein states, is the essence of culture.
+This, Schein states is the essence of culture.

 Research points to certain organizational traits that significantly impact security culture.
 The traits that define a security-oriented culture consist of valuing information security, an open environment, respect for privacy, creativity, long-term thinking, and embracing change.
 Recently this field has been a hotbed of research, with a number of researchers making great strides in the field.
 Michael Caloyannides, an information security researcher and senior fellow at Mitretek Systems, writes that some traits essential in a security-oriented corporate culture are the freedom to ask questions, respect for privacy, and an environment of creativity.
-Chia, Ruighaver, and Maynard are credited for their mention of long-term thinking and embracing change and they along with Koh, et al. highlighted valuing information security.
+Chia, Ruighaver, and Maynard are credited for their mention of long-term thinking and embracing change and them along with Koh, et al. highlighted valuing information security.

 Valuing Information Security